cap-js/docs/java/migration.md

 This is a **preview** of the changes planned for CAP Java 3.0 (planned to be released July 2024)
 :::

+### Supported CDS-DK Versions

+CAP Java 3.0 supports cds-dk ^7 and ^8.
+Cds-dk ^6 is not supported any longer.

 ### Minimum Versions

 CAP Java 3.0 increased some minimum required versions: